ArcanaXIX/ArcanaXIX/README.md

   <li>A visual novel engine that feels unique but features all expected QoL features</li>
 </ul>

-- <a href="https://github.com/ArcanaXIX/GhostTrickNGPlus">Ghost Trick Phantom Detective "NG+ Mode" Hack</a>
+<a href="https://github.com/ArcanaXIX/GhostTrickNGPlus">Ghost Trick Phantom Detective "NG+ Mode" Hack</a>
+<p>Reverse-engineered NDS game code to develop a visual hack—v1.0 for English now released!
+Includes a repository with documentation of my process so it can be replicated for other languages.
+README shows a roadmap for potential additions down the line, but the initial goal is now achieved.</p>

 Links: